okta/okta-mobile-swift/README.md

 ### Running Tests

 To perform an end-to-end test, copy the `TestCredentials.xcconfig.example` file to `TestCredentials.xcconfig`, and update its contents to match your configuration as specified in the [prerequisites](#prerequisites).
-Next, you can run the test targets for both `okta-idx-ios` and `OktaIdxExample`.
+Next, you can run the test targets for both `okta-idx-ios` and `EmbeddedAuth` (in the [Samples/EmbeddedAuthWithSDKs](Samples/EmbeddedAuthWithSDKs) directory).

 ## Known issues